topggunz/ALLCulator/README.md

-ALLCallator
+ALLCulator
 ==============

 Project for PSIT
-ALLCallator Has Make Graph from your math formula.
+ALLCulator Has Make Graph from your math formula.
 This Programs is Easy to use.

 Installing